Rolex Caliber 3235 In-Depth Guide

 Each and every single component, including the lubricants for the Rolex caliber 3235 is therefore manufactured in-house.

 The new high-performance oil is created to give more stability and longer useful life.
-The lubricants reduce the friction between parts that could slow the movement.
+The lubricants reduce the friction between parts which could slow the movement.

 Rolex goes above and beyond in every aspect of their production and in their continuous pursuit of perfection, they have, over the years, moved more and more of their production in-house, but acquiring external parts, or developing their own.